Summary

 Transition Phrase: "Now that we have had the opportunity to get to know each other, we will dive into our next activity and engage in a collaborative discussion."

 Display slide 7.
-Inform participants that for the next activity, you will be modeling Social Presence, which is one of our main topics of discussion today.
+Inform participants that for the next activity, Social Presence will be modeled, which is one of our main topics of discussion today.
 This activity includes using Padlet, a virtual collaboration tool.
 Ask participants to use the reactions tool in Zoom and give you a thumbs up if they have used Padlet before.

 Point out the QR code and TinyURL on slide 7.
 Instruct participants to access the Padlet activity that you have set up.
 Take a moment to drop the complete URL into the chat for participants to access the activity this way as well.